 Buying a Condo

-If you are buying property in Thailand then you will need to understand a number of issues with buying property.
+Thinking about buying a Condo?
+If you are buying property in Thailand then you will need to understand a number of issues with buying a condo.
 Yes, foreigners generally can’t own land and you can only be part of the 49% of foreigners who are allowed to own units in a building development.
 There are however other issues as well such as the money transfer and the fact that you will need to sign a document that you have no claim on the property in your Thai wife’s name.
 Oh and then there is also the due diligence than needs to be done.

 Funding your Purchase